In this post I talk about two high quality courses where you can learn how to use the immensely powerful trading simulator Amibroker.

 System 20: Finding cheap stocks with linear regression and average true range

-The best resources for Amibroker AFL can be found via the Amibroker AFL library or one of the Amibroker yahoo forums.
+The best resources for Amibroker AFL can be found via the Amibroker AFL library or one of the Amibroker user forums.
 Here there are usually plenty of generous traders who are happy to share some of their code and give assistance if needed.

 New to Amibroker?